 We’re only 3 months into the year, and as a whole, we’ve seen quite a few challenges, but humanity has been shaken to its very core this month alone.
 World War III?
 It came in the form of a virus.
 COVID-19, or coronavirus, has successfully led the human race to a point of no return.
 A point of instability and panic.
 According to the Center for Disease Control (CDC), since first discovered in Wuhan, China in December 2019, there have now been 209,839 (8,778 deaths) confirmed cases globally.
 Of those, 15,219 are here in the US.
 That is rapid growth, but there have been more recovery cases than deaths, which is nice to know.
+(These numbers are increasing at a constant rate.
+Please visit CDC website for accurate and updated numbers.)

 The CDC has suggested several simple recommendations to combat the virus: wash your hands, don’t touch your face, avoid social spaces with more than 50 people (or 10 if you Don it – see what I did there?), and clean and disinfect your home, car, workspace, etc. Quarantine yourself if you are elderly, immunocompromised, or just downright scared (and you really should isolate yourself if you’ve been traveling).
 Oh, but alas!
 Humans are now learning that practicing good hygiene is not just good for you, but imperative for our surroundings.
 Now we’re talking about it!
 That’s good, right?